dpiras/GMM-MI/README.md

         Higher values will return a better estimate of the MI uncertainty, and will make the MI distribution more Gaussian-like, but will take longer.
-        If less than 1, do not perform bootstrap and actually just do a single fit on the entire dataset; there will be no MI uncertainty in this case.i MC_samples : int, default=1e5
+        If less than 1, do not perform bootstrap and actually just do a single fit on the entire dataset; there will be no MI uncertainty in this case.
+    MC_samples : int, default=1e5
         Number of MC samples to use to estimate the MI integral.
 Only used if MI_method == 'MC'.
         Higher values will return less noisy estimates of MI, but will take longer.